Computer Science, Mathematics, or Science Education (Online)

 The online Master of Arts in Teaching (M.A.T.) is offered by Columbus State University, which is part of the University System of Georgia.
 This program targets career changers who are interested in entering the teaching profession and who possess the prerequisite educational background in science, technology, engineering, mathematics, or a related field.
-Teacher certification options available through this degree include Mathematics, Biology, Chemistry, Physics, or Earth/Space Science with certification in grades 6-12 or Computer Science1 with certification in grades K-12.
+Teacher certification options available through this degree include Biology, Chemistry, Earth/Space Science, Mathematics, or Physics with certification in grades 6-12 or Computer Science with certification in grades P-12.

 Note for out of state students: